 This brings down the development cost of the app, maintains consistency in the quality, and ensures the cross-functional teams can carry out their tasks without any problem.

 7. Reduces dependency on external services

-Applications built on microservices are deployed within the containers.
+Microservices-based applications are deployed within the containers.
 The services and modules are not implemented in the integrated packages.
-This arrangement does wonders as it provides microservices apps an entire virtual operating systems environment.
+This arrangement does wonders as it provides microservices application an entire virtual operating systems environment.

 Because of that, the developers can access the underlying hardware resources safely.
 Due to each component's level of independence, it has its resource, process, and space to function.
 Having said that, there is no factor dependency or reliance on other components.

 That is why this architecture is way lighter compared to other techniques.
 This makes the mobile application also lighter.